Kuros (company): Pepper Spray Distribution

 Kuros uses "buy one, give one" model, where for each product purchased, the company pays for a can of pepper spray to be distributed to a woman in developing countries.
 Kuros collaborates with non-governmental organizations around the world to facilitate the distribution of their pepper spray donations.
 They have distributed pepper spray in four continents, with networks in India, South Africa, El Salvador and the Philippines.

 Partnerships

-In 2015, Kuros partnered with Security Equipment Corporation, a Fenton, Missouri based manufacturer of pepper spray known for producing SABRE Red.
+In 2015, Kuros partnered with Security Equipment Corporation, a Fenton, Missouri–based manufacturer of pepper spray known for producing SABRE Red.
 Kuros utilizes and distributes SABRE Red in countries where available.
 Security Equipment Corporation released a Kuros branded pepper spray in the United States.
 The Kuros branded SABRE Red pepper spray won Honorable Mention at the 2016 NRHA Trade show.

-In 2019, Kuros ended the partnership with Security Equipment Corporation, and created a new partnership with Mace Security International, a Cleveland, OH based manufacturer of pepper spray.
+In 2019, Kuros ended the partnership with Security Equipment Corporation, and created a new partnership with Mace Security International, a Cleveland, Ohio–based manufacturer of pepper spray.